A Healthy Low Fat Diet Can Help Lighten The Load

 Food is supposed to supply your body the energy it needs to sustain life, but many people eat for other reasons.
 When you’re having a bad day, your brain will try and trick you into eating something fattening.
 Sometimes, your emotions drive hunger.

-Fats and oils should be eaten sparingly, which means your diet should be low in fat, especially saturated fat.
-No more than about 30 percent of your diet should contain it.
+Fats and oils should be eaten sparingly, which means your diet should be low in the wrong kinds of fat.
+In a healthy low fat diet, no more than about 30 percent of your diet should contain saturated fats.
+If you're curious about the difference between fats, you can sort it out here.

 Know What You're Eating